NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 located together on the breakout board.
 Use the 4-pin female header in `quadparts_prebuilt.lbr`.

-If you feel like being efficient, you can leave `SCA` and `SCL` off the signal breakout header.
+If you feel like being efficient, you can leave `SDA` and `SCL` off the signal breakout header.

 ### Some LEDs